bitwarden/contributing-docs/docs/contributing/template-repository.md

 - Combines minor and patch changes into one rollup pull request, per package manager.
 - Uses a dependency dashboard so we can see what pull requests are not yet created but still manage the workload.
-- Manages updates semantic versioning and lock file updates.
+- Manages updates with semantic versioning and lock file updates.
 Rebases are disabled.
 - Allows an unlimited number of pull requests to be created.
 - Includes major updates (the latest) as individual pull requests.
 Monorepo updates are also grouped.